 While the result raised my eyebrows, my husband was not surprised.
 LOL!

 So how do we whisper compassionately to ourselves?
 And what do we say?
 One of Brené’s affirmations is “I will talk to myself the same way I talk to people I love.”
-This made me check my level of discourse with myself, my self-talk.
-Words that acknowledge pain and not ignore it, words that embrace less than perfect, words that celebrate joyous events and not minimize them are some good candidates to use.
+This made me check my level of discourse with myself and my self-talk.
+Words that acknowledge the pain and not ignore it, words that embrace less than perfect, and words that celebrate joyous events and not minimize them are some good candidates to use.